Denistanb/AWS-Machine-Learning-Foundations/README.md

 ## Project Description

-This project is a comprehensive collection of resources, notebooks, and code examples designed to help learners build a strong foundation in machine learning using AWS services.
-It covers essential machine learning concepts and provides practical examples leveraging AWS cloud tools and infrastructure, making it suitable for beginners and intermediate practitioners aiming to apply ML in scalable cloud environments.
+This learning journey is a curated collection of resources, Jupyter notebooks, and code examples aimed at empowering learners to develop a solid foundation in machine learning using AWS services.
+It explores key machine learning concepts through hands-on, cloud-based exercises and real-world scenarios, enabling both beginners and intermediate practitioners to effectively apply ML techniques within scalable AWS environments.

 ## Features